TYPO3-Documentation/t3docs-screenshots/README.rst

          }
       }
    }

+which would result in a target folder ``IntroductionDocumentation/Images/IntroductionScreenshots``.

 To steer the runner through the TYPO3 backend, many TYPO3 specific actions have been added to the general browser navigation actions, e.g.